trilobyte-my/sunmi_thermal_printer/README.md

 printer.exec();
 ```

-See example app for a a detailed receipt example.
+See example app for a detailed receipt example.